ninelabs/atl-tech-meetups/README.md

 # Atlanta Tech Meetups
-These are all groups on Meetup.com within a 50 mile radius of zip 30309 in Midtown Atlanta which list "Tech" as the primary category, sorted by number of members (pulled from the [Meetup API](http://www.meetup.com/meetup_api/)).
+These are all groups on Meetup.com within a 50 mile radius of zip 30309 in Midtown Atlanta which list "Tech" as the primary category, sorted by number of members.

+This was pulled from the [Meetup API](http://www.meetup.com/meetup_api/) using https://github.com/FokkeZB/Meetup.

 #### Group Name - Date Founded - Number of Members
 1. [Atlanta Web Design Group](http://www.meetup.com/atlantawebdesign) - October 8, 2002 - 3230